-City Grips is a photographic project developed by the photographers collective Berlin
+City Grips is a photographic project developed by the photography collective Berlin

 Mafia.
-Five of its members decided to work together on a common issue: the links
+Four of its members decided to work together on a common issue: the links

 and ties they forged with their city.
 Being all migrants in Berlin, they decided to take